 Infections and Cancer

 For a long time one believed, cancer and infections were two completely independent desease fields.
 This opinion still prevails: One gets infection illnesses from the outside while cancer originates in the body.
-Such a strict separation is obsolete as the worldwide most frequent tumour illnesses are stomach, liver and cervical cancer.
+Such a strict separation is obsolete as the worldwide most frequent tumor illnesses are cervical, liver and stomach cancer.

-Cervical cancer is the result of exposure to HPV, human papilloma virus.
-Infection with hepatitis virus is the culprit behind nearly 80 percent of all hepatic cancers.
-And some 75 percent of stomach tumors can be traced back to exposure to Helicobacter pylori.
+Cervical cancer is the result of exposure to human papilloma viruses (HPV).
+Chronic liver inflammation caused by hepatitis B and C viruses can lead to liver cancer.
+More than 75 percent of stomach tumors can be traced back to infections with Helicobacter pylori.

-And that's just the tip of the iceberg: Worldwide, some 14 million people develop cancers annually - a high percentage of those diseases are caused by pathogens like viruses or bacteria.
-And, of course, cancer patients in general are particularly susceptible to infection.
-By extension, then, infection research is cancer research - and vice versa.
+Worldwide, some 20 million people develop cancers annually - a high percentage of those diseases are caused or promoted by pathogens like viruses or bacteria.
+And, of course, many cancer patients are particularly susceptible to infection due to a weakened immune system.
+By extension, infection research is cancer research - and vice versa.

 Involved research groups